-The employers of eligible participants were required to remit directly to the Plan the equivalent of \$1.57 (\$1.45 in 2020) per participating employee per month for reimbursement to OPERS for administrative expenses incurred on behalf of the Plan and the Pathfinder 457 Plan.
-Of the fees received, approximately \$149,000 in 2021 and \$25,000 in 2020 was remitted to OPERS as the Plan's allocable share of administrative expenses in accordance with an administrative expense allocation policy adopted by the Board.
+The employers of eligible participants were required to remit directly to the Plan the equivalent of \$1.57 (\$1.45 in 2020) per participating employee per month for reimbursement to OPERS for administrative expenses incurred on behalf of the Plan and the Pathfinder 401(a) Plan.
+Of the fees received, approximately \$19,000 in 2021 and \$3,000 in 2020 was remitted to OPERS as the Plan's allocable share of administrative expenses in accordance with an administrative expense allocation policy adopted by the Board.

-Effective November 1, 2015, the Board entered into an agreement with Empower Retirement (Empower), for recordkeeping services for the two Pathfinder Plans.
+Effective November 1, 2015, the Board entered into an agreement with Empower Retirement (Empower) for recordkeeping services for the two Pathfinder Plans.
 The agreement has been renewed through fiscal year 2022.
-Under terms of this agreement, Empower receives an administrative service fee of thirty-one dollars and thirty-two cents (\$31.32) per participant per year.
-The fee is paid by participants with a deduction of two dollars and sixty-one cents (\$2.61) per month from each participant's account.
+Empower receives an administrative fee of two dollars and sixty-one cents (\$2.61) per participant per month as compensation for recordkeeping services provided to the Pathfinder Plans.
+Plan participants are solely responsible for payment of the administrative fee.
+The fee is collected from the participant's Pathfinder 401(a) Plan account.
+However, if there are not sufficient assets in the Pathfinder 401(a) Plan account the fee will be collected from the participant's Pathfinder 457 Plan account.